 The location for the drifting scene where the General Lee makes several laps around a monument is actually Lee Circle in New Orleans.
 In one shot, the camera angle is such that the statute of General Robert E. Lee, himself, appears to be looking down upon the General Lee as it passes.

 After Cooter has had a visit from Rosco, he calls a friend of his by using the speed dial on his phone.
 The sound of the numbers being dialed is the same as the horn from General Lee after its makeover.

-In the original series, the Duke cousins used bows and arrows instead of firearms because of they were on probation for moonshining.
-This was carried over into the film, but no explanation was provided since they were still running moonshine.
-Although the Duke cousins never used a firearm, this film had Smith and Wesson product placement.
-Sheev had a S&W cleaning mat on the counter when Roscoe came to his house.
-Bo and Luke carried the core samples into the lab in a S&W duffel bag.
+In the original series, the Duke cousins used bows and arrows instead of firearms because they were on probation for moonshining.
+This was carried over into the film, but no explanation was that they were still running moonshine.
+Although the Duke cousins never used a firearm, this film had Smith & Wesson product placement.
+Sheev had an S&W cleaning mat on the counter when Roscoe came to his house.
+Bo and Luke carried the core samples into the lab in an S&W duffel bag.

 While appearing on a Dutch TV talk show to help publicize her appearance as Daisy Duke in this movie, Jessica Simpson acted as a magician's assistant when she was sawed in half by magician Hans Klok in an illusion called "Clearly Impossible".
 In 1981, original Daisy Catherine Bach also took a turn at being a magician's assistant when she was sawed into six by magician David Copperfield in his fourth "The Magic of" TV special.